artkip12/AgnosTestRobot/README.md

   Log Out: Verifies that users can log out successfully.
 Setup
   Install Dependencies:
-  1. pip install robotframework
+-pip install robotframework
-  1.1 pip install robotframework-seleniumlibrary
+-pip install robotframework-seleniumlibrary
-  2. Browser Driver: Ensure you have the ChromeDriver installed and available in your system's PATH.
+-Browser Driver: Ensure you have the ChromeDriver installed and available in your system's PATH.
 Running Tests
   robot path/to/your/testsuite.robot
-Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request if you have improvements or fixes.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.